Canadian Hemlock, Tsuga canadensis

-The Canadian Hemlock is one of my all time favorite upright evergreens.
+The Canadian Hemlock is one of my all-time favorite upright evergreens.
 I use them in many of the landscapes that I do, including my own.
-They grow nice and full but are still easy to maintain at just about any given height you choose.

-In a landscape planting as I used this one, I like to keep them at a height of about 6-1/2, maybe 7′.
-Just tall enough that I can trim the tree without the use of a ladder.
-In the foreground of the above photo you can see two Gold Thread Cypress.
+In the foreground of the above photo, you can see two Gold Thread Cypress.
 I often use the Canadian Hemlocks on a corner as I have done here, then accent the evergreen Hemlock with the brilliant yellow Gold Thread Cypress.

-But don’t over use the Gold Thread.
-Three around the front of the bed is good, then use another evergreen around the back of the bed.
-Something like Taxus Sebian, Taxus Densiformis, or even Blue Girl Holly.
-Using the additional evergreens around the back of the Hemlock also provides an evergreen back drop for the Gold thread from different angles and really makes them stand out, but still not over the top with the yellow color.
+Using the additional evergreens around the back of the Hemlock also provides an evergreen backdrop for the Gold thread from different angles and really makes them stand out, but still not over the top with the yellow color.

-How to Trim Canadian Hemlock.
+How to Trim Canadian Hemlock

-I took these two photos on July 17th.
+I took these two photos a few years ago on July 17th.
 As you can see this tree has some new growth that gives it a soft, feathery look.
-This tree has not be trimmed since last fall, maybe late last summer.
-I probably won’t trim it until this fall, or when Pam starts suggesting that it needs trimmed.
-She trims a lot of the plants in the landscape and does an awesome job on the Japanese maples.
-But she leaves the Hemlock for me.
-I only trim it once a year.
+This tree has not been trimmed since last fall, maybe late last summer.

 When I trim it I use regular, manual hedge shears and all I do is tighten it up.
 Each time that I trim it, it gets a little tighter and eventually, over a period of years it gets so tight you can’t even get your fist inside of the plant.